Acoustic ceiling tiles are designed to improve the acoustic environment of a room.

 You can either directly attach the tiles to the ceiling or have them installed below the ceiling in a dropped or suspended grid.

 For professional applications, hiring professionals is recommended.

-But if you want to add a few acoustic ceiling tiles to your home, then you can do the job yourself.
+But if you want to add a few acoustic ceiling tiles to your home (like in your home theater), then you can do the job yourself.